 Owned media vs. earned media

-Earned media is any time your content is promoted or referenced and you have not paid for it.
-It is the equivalent to online word of mouth.
+Earned media refers to channels where your content is promoted or referenced without you paying for it.
+It’s the online equivalent of word of mouth.

-It differs from owned media insofar as you cannot control the content or placement.
+It differs from owned media in that you can’t control the content or placement.

-Examples of earned media include a tweet about an experience with your product or team, a review of your app on a third-party site, or a news publication that decided to feature you in a piece they were working on, among other things.
+Examples of earned media include a tweet about an experience with your product or team, a review of your app on a third-party site, or a news publication that features you in an article.

-Regarding our note above, some say social media should be classified as earned media because even though the content is your own you are not in complete control of the functionality.
-Others have created a whole new category for this type of media called “shared media” but we’ll stick with the three media categories for now.
+(Some argue that social media should be classified as earned media, because even though the content is your own you don’t have complete control over the functionality.
+You might also hear the term “shared media”, but we’ll stick with the three media categories for now.)